ZengineHQ/zn-frontend-config/README.md

 # zn-frontend-multi-config

-> Helper module for implementing multiple configurations.
+> Helper module for implementing settings forms.
+Contains a form-builder, support for multiple settings sections separated by tabs and also for multiple configurations.

-This is partly a magical directive and partly a convention over configuration guideline, read on.

 ## Installation